aldrinjenson/Time-Capsule/README.md

 The open-source, self-hosted AI assistant that empowers you with perfect memory! 🧠💡

-Time Capsule is a powerful tool that continuously captures and stores your digital activities, including screen recordings, audio recordings, and typed text.
-It enables you to search and retrieve any information you've seen, said, or heard on your device, providing you with a comprehensive digital memory.
+Time Capsule is a powerful tool that continuously captures and stores your digital activities, including screen recordings and typed text.
+It enables you to search and retrieve any information you've seen or typed on your device, providing you with a comprehensive digital memory.

 ## ✨ Key Features

 - 🔒 Own your data with secure local storage
-- 🖥️ Continuous capture of screen at 0.5 FPS, audio & text
+- 🖥️ Continuous capture of screen at 0.5 FPS & text
 - 🔍 Search & find anything instantly
 - 💻 Customize & extend with open source code
 - 🔐 Encrypted storage for enhanced security
-- ⚡ Optimized performance using FFmpeg & hardware acceleration
+- ⚡ Optimized performance using OpenCV & Tesseract OCR
 - 🐧🪟🍎 Cross-platform support for Windows, Linux, and macOS

-# 🚧 Work in Progress 🚧
+## 🚧 Work in Progress 🚧

 Time Capsule is currently under active development, with several exciting features in the pipeline.

-## 🚀 Current Functionality
+### 🚀 Current Functionality

 - **Screen recording**
   - Captures screenshots at a fixed interval of 2 seconds (0.5 FPS)
-  - Encodes screenshots directly into H.264 video using FFmpeg
-  - Saves screen recordings in MP4 format at a configurable interval (default: 5 minutes)
-  - Automatically deletes old recordings based on a configurable retention policy

-- **Audio recording**

-  - Records audio continuously using the system's default audio input device
-  - Saves audio recordings in WAV format at a configurable interval (default: 5 minutes)
+  - Performs OCR on captured screenshots to extract text
+  - Saves extracted text along with timestamps and metadata

 - **Typed text capture:**
   - Captures typed text across applications using the pynput library